ampproject/amphtml/extensions/amp-position-observer/amp-position-observer.md

 ## What can I do with amp-position-observer?
 Currently [amp-animation](https://www.ampproject.org/docs/reference/components/amp-animation)
-and several video players in AMP are the only components that allow low-trust events to trigger their actions such as starting the animation, seeking to a position within the animation, pausing a video, etc...
+and several video players in AMP are the only components that allow low-trust events to trigger their actions such as starting an animation, seeking to a position within the animation, pausing a video, etc...

 ### Scroll-bound animations
-`amp-animation` exposes a `seekTo` action that can be tied to the `scroll` event of `amp-position-observer` to implement scroll-bound animations
+`amp-animation` exposes a `seekTo` action that can be tied to the `scroll` event of `amp-position-observer` to implement scroll-bound animations.

 ### Example:
 Imagine an animation where the hour hand of a clock rotates as user scrolls